Top 9mm PCC Carbines of 2023: Reviews and Comparisons

 I chose the AP5-P with a folding brace to collapse it, throw it in a bag, and use it as a truck gun.
 It’s easily deployable if I need it quickly, runs hollow points and full metal jackets flawlessly, and has easy controls to manipulate the safety or load and unload the gun.

 One of the country’s leading manufacturers of AR-15s, it can easily be argued that CMMG has picked up the 9mm AR torch that Colt dropped when the latter company shied away from commercial sales of their SMG in a semi-auto platform and only offered it as the tax-stamp-required LE6991 SBR.

-CMMG’s Resolute, in 100, 200, and 300 series models, brings a 9mm AR-style PCC capable of taking either Glock magazines or Sig P320 double-stack mags, all using the company’s radial delayed blowback action.
+CMMG’s Resolute, in 100, 200, and 300 series models, brings 9mm AR-style pistol caliber long guns capable of takes Glock mags or Sig P320 double-stack sticks, all using the company’s radial delayed blowback action.

-For those wanting to go smaller, see the CMMG Banshee, which really shortens things up, no stamp needed.
+For those wanting to go smaller, see the CMMG Banshee pistol variant, which really shortens things up, no stamp needed.

 Side-folding adjustable stock, 16.2-inch barrel, a pedigree that includes one of the coolest modern SMGs, what more is there to say about CZ’s Scorpion EVO 3 Carbine?

 Simple and reliable, this 9mm PCC Czechs all the boxes.
 See what we did there?

 The controls on the Scorpion are big, chunky, and easy to use.
 In the case of the safety lever, it’s probably too big and can slam your hand when firing.
 Nothing a Dremel can’t fix!

 No matter the nuances, the Scorp is a fun gun that always puts a smile on my face come range time.